-The Principal/ Assistant Principal/ line manager/Chair of the Corporation will arrange an investigation into the matter either by investigating the matter him/herself or immediately passing the issue to an appropriate person (except where they are the subject of the disclosure where an alternative suitable person will be appointed).
+The Principal/Vice Principal/Assistant Principal/ line manager/Chair of the LGB/Trust will arrange an investigation into the matter either by investigating the matter themselves or immediately passing the issue to an appropriate person (except where they are the subject of the disclosure where an alternative suitable person will be appointed).
 The investigation may involve the whistle-blower and other individuals involved giving a written statement.
 Any investigation will be carried out promptly and confidentially.